Routine DNA Screening Moves Into Primary Care

 Other clinicians question primary care physicians' comfort with and time for incorporating DNA sequencing into their practices.

-A survey published in the journal Health Affairs this month queried nearly 500 primary care providers in the New York City area and found that, in the past year, only a third of them had ordered a genetic test, given patients a genetic test result or referred someone for genetic counseling.
+A survey published this month in the journal Health Affairs queried nearly 500 primary care providers in the New York City area and found that, in the past year, only a third of them had ordered a genetic test, given patients a genetic test result or referred someone for genetic counseling.

 Only a quarter of the survey respondents said they felt prepared to work with patients who had genetic testing for common diseases or were at high risk for genetic conditions.
 Just 14 percent reported they were confident they could interpret genetic test results.